Council plan overview report - Corporate health

 Examples of learning and improvement actions

-Area Complaint Outcome Learning or action
+Area Complaint Outcome Learning Actions

 In the People directorate, quarterly complaint reporting has been enhanced with a focus on learning and actions taken.
 Annual learning events take place for adult and children’s social care and education and learning have established regular learning events for the senior leadership team.